 While steamed cauliflower is fine, roasting it really takes it up a notch.

 Those dark marks from roasting are not only pretty to the eye, they also mean that the cauliflower has a crustiness around the edges, and a nutty, savory flavor.

-For either method, you’ll want to start by breaking a head of cauliflower into florets.
+For either method, you’ll want to start by breaking a head into florets.

-Pull off the outer leaves from the cauliflower.
-Then cut the cauliflower head in half.
+Pull off the outer leaves.
+Then cut the head in half.

 Open it up, and you’ll see a hard middle core.
 Cut that out.